olliecheng/mathia-rulebook/README.md

-# mathia-rulebook
+# mathia rulebook
-A rulebook for the game of Mathia.
+A rulebook for the game of Mathia!
+Check the Wiki to get started.